zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\big( a_n(\omega) \pi_{1,n}(\theta) + b_n(\omega) \tau_{1,n}(\theta) \big).
 \end{aligned}
 $$

-Eqn.
-19.32 deserves a few remarks.
-First, the right-hand side is independent of the azimuthal angle \\(\phi\\), which should not come as a surprise, since the particle is spherical.
-What is surprising is the fact that the formula manages to almost entirely conceal the wave nature of light, since the incident irradiance is directly transformed into the scattered intensity, with all the wave-optical calculations confined within the expression of the scattering matrix.

 For illustrative purposes, we may split the intensity into the average of the vertical (or parallel) component \\(\Iota_{\parallel}\\) that corresponds to the electric field oriented along the \\(\theta\\)-axis, and the horizontal (or perpendicular) component \\(\Iota_{\perp}\\) derived from the electric field oriented along the \\(\phi\\)-axis: